Stoppila Sunzu

-Stoppila Sunzu (born 22 June 1989), also known as Stophira Sunzu, is a Zambian professional footballer who plays as a centre-back for Shijiazhuang Ever Bright.
-He scored the winning penalty kick for Zambia in the 2012 Africa Cup of Nations Final.
+Stoppila Sunzu (born 22 June 1989), also known as Stophira Sunzu, is a Zambian professional footballer who plays as a centre-back for Chinese Super League club Changchun Yatai.
+He scored the winning penalty kick for Zambia in the 2012 Africa Cup of Nations final.

 Early life

 Stopilla Sunzu was born in Chingola and is the younger brother of Felix Sunzu and the son of Felix Sunzu Sr, a goalkeeper who was originally from the Democratic Republic of Congo.

 Club career

 Early career

 He began his career with Afrisports of Kitwe.
 He was discovered at a U-16 tournament in Chambeshi, Zambia and he was referred to Afrisports.

 He then joined Konkola Blades under a loan arrangement.
 After representing Zambia at the 2007 FIFA U-20 World Cup, the 19-year-old was invited for trials at the English side Reading.
 The Championship side was keen on securing him on a longer deal but due to work permit problems the move did not materialise.
 He signed a loan contract for Châteauroux in September 2008 and after the end of the season on 30 June 2009 returned to Zanaco FC.